h7shin/dropship/README.md

 Running:

-It is recommended to add a shortcut to this program so that it can be run from any directory.
-Otherwise, run the script as '. xdropshipverX.sh' so that the directory location is preserved when exiting the program.
+It is recommended to add an alias shortcut to this program in .bashrc so that it can be run from any directory.

 Commands (Help):